awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.Options.APEX.md

 1. exec rdsadmin.rdsadmin_run_apex_rest_config('apex_listener_password', 'apex_rest_public_user_password');
 ```

-## Installing and Configuring a Listener for Use with Oracle APEX<a name="Appendix.Oracle.Options.APEX.Listener"></a>
+## Setting Up ORDS for Oracle APEX<a name="Appendix.Oracle.Options.APEX.ORDS"></a>

-You are now ready to install and configure a listener for use with Oracle APEX\.
-You can use one of these products for this purpose:
-+ For APEX version 5\.0 and later, use Oracle Rest Data Services \(ORDS\) version 19\.1 and higher\.
+You are now ready to install and configure Oracle Rest Data Services \(ORDS\) for use with Oracle APEX\.
+For APEX version 5\.0 and later, use Oracle Rest Data Services \(ORDS\) version 19\.1 and higher\.
-+ For APEX version 4\.1\.1, use Oracle APEX Listener version 1\.1\.4\.
-+ Oracle HTTP Server and `mod_plsql`\.

-For more information about these listener types, see [About Choosing a Web Listener](https://docs.oracle.com/database/apex-5.1/HTMIG/choosing-web-listener.htm#HTMIG29321) in the Oracle documentation\.

-**Note**
-Amazon RDS doesn't support the Oracle XML DB HTTP server with the embedded PL/SQL gateway; you can't use this as a listener for APEX\.
-In general, Oracle recommends against using the embedded PL/SQL gateway for applications that run on the internet\.

 Install the listener on a separate host such as an Amazon EC2 instance, an on\-premises server at your company, or your desktop computer\.

-The following procedures show you how to install and configure either ORDS or the APEX Listener\.
-We assume that the name of your host is `myapexhost.example.com`, and that your host is running Linux\.
+For the examples in this section, we assume that the name of your host is `myapexhost.example.com`, and that your host is running Linux\.

+### Preparing to Install ORDS<a name="Appendix.Oracle.Options.APEX.ORDS.ords-setup"></a>

+Before you can install ORDS, you need to create a nonprivileged OS user, and then download and unzip the APEX installation file\.

-**To set up for listener installation**
+**To prepare for ORDS installation**

 1. Log in to `myapexhost.example.com` as `root`\.